-While in the Standby Mode and the charger is enabled, the MSH-RE Series inverter/charger has the ability to work in parallel with the incoming AC source to support the AC loads using current from the batteries.
+While in the Standby Mode and the charger is enabled, the MSH-M Series inverter/charger has the ability to work in parallel with the incoming AC source to support the AC loads using current from the batteries.
 During the Standby mode, the current and voltage from the AC source and the AC load current are continually monitored.
-When loads that exceed the available current from either the utility grid or the generator are connected, the Load Support feature is automatically activated.
-The Load Support feature causes the MSH-RE inverter/charger to reduce/stop the battery charging operation and to begin the inverting operation to allow any available current from the batteries to be used to ensure the AC loads are powered and the current does not exceed the capacity of the AC source, or trip its output breakers or fuses.
+When loads that exceed the available current from either the shorepower grid or the generator are connected, the Load Support feature is automatically activated.
+The Load Support feature causes the MSH-M inverter/charger to reduce/stop the batteries to be used to ensure the AC loads are powered and the current does not exceed the capacity of the AC source, or trip its output breakers or fuses.
 The Load Support feature turns off once the load demand decreases and spare power from the incoming AC source is available; when this happens, the battery charger is again activated and begins charging the batteries.